Infinite rate mutually catalytic branching in infinitely many colonies: The longtime behavior: Introduction and main results

 This is a spatial model for the evolution of two populations $i=1,2$. $Y_{i,t}(k)$ is the size of the population of type $i$ at site $k\in S$ at time $t$.
-The individuals migrate on the site space $S$ according to the discrete space heat flow induced by $a$.
+The individuals migrate on the site space $S$ according to the discrete space heat flow induced by $\TMtrans$.
 Furthermore, at each given site each type of the population undergoes a random dynamic that can be interpreted as continuous state Feller's branching with a branching rate proportional to the local size of the respective other type.
-Both types undergo (independently) the same branching dynamics and influence each other in a symmetric way -- hence the name mutually catalytic branching process.
+Both types undergo (independently) the same branching dynamics and influence each other in a symmetric way---hence the name mutually catalytic branching process.

-Dawson and Perkins studied the longtime behaviour of this model with summable initial conditions and established a dichotomy of coexistence versus non-coexistence of types depending on transience and recurrence of the Markov chain associated with $a$.
-Via the self-duality of the mutually catalytic branching process, its total mass behaviour for summable initial conditions provides information on the local behaviour if the initial condition is infinite and sufficiently homogeneous.
+Dawson and Perkins studied the longtime behavior of this model with summable initial conditions (and symmetric $\TM$) and established a dichotomy of coexistence versus noncoexistence of types depending on transience and recurrence of the Markov chain associated with $\TM$.
+Via the self-duality of the mutually catalytic branching process, its total mass behavior for summable initial conditions provides information about the local behavior if the initial condition is infinite and sufficiently homogeneous.
 For $x\in[0,\infty)^2$, let $\underline x$ denote the state in $([0,\infty)^2)^S$ with $\underline x_i(k)=x_i$ for all $k\in S$, $i=1,2$.
-Assume $Y_0=\underline x$.
-It is shown in \cite[Theorem 1.4]{DawsonPerkins1998} that $Y_t$ converges in distribution to some random field $Y_\infty$ as $t\to\infty$.
-Furthermore (under some mild regularity assumptions on $\CA^T$), we have
+Assume that $Y_0=\underline x$.
+In \cite{DawsonPerkins1998}, Theorem 1.4, it is shown that $Y_t$ converges in distribution to some random field $Y_\infty$ as $t\to\infty$.
+Furthermore (under some mild regularity assumptions on $\TM^T$), we have

-Hence in the recurrent case, the two types segregate locally and form clusters.
+Hence, in the recurrent case, for constant initial conditions, the two types segregate locally and form clusters.
 The assumption that the initial point is constant can be weakened to an ergodic random initial condition (see \cite{CoxKlenkePerkins2000}).

 The starting point for this work was the wish to get a quantitative description of the cluster growth in the recurrent case.
 We only briefly give the heuristics.
-Dawson and Perkins also constructed a version of their process in continuous space $\R$ instead of $S$ as the solution of the stochastic partial differential equation
+Dawson and Perkins also constructed a version of their process in continuous space $\R$ instead of $S$.
+This process is defined as the solution of the stochastic partial differential equation